A reading from the gospel of Matthew 10:1-7

 Let us call to mind the twelve apostles of Jesus.
 Their backgrounds are not impressive.
 They cannot even qualify to become a village chief.
 Yet we look up to Jesus as a superstar leader.
 So what did He find in them as to call them to form His inner circle and afterwards to be His delegates to the whole world?
 We can say that it is their willingness to be transformed.
 After all, they left everything for the Lord.

 Of course, it is not actually all of them.
 One went on to betray Him.
-There will always be a rotten one in the basket filled with apples or a black sheep in the family.
+There will always be a rotten one in a basket filled with apples or a black sheep in the family.
+This is another lesson in human resource management.
+A candidate may look very appealing at first or on paper and then after being hired, he becomes the headache of the community.

 Unqualified as the apostles may be, Jesus empowered them.
 He trained them and gave them the authority to do what He wanted them to do.
 He gave them the specific task of proclaiming the Kingdom of God.

-Today, the apostles are no more, only their successors.
-Are you willing to be one of them?
+Today, the apostles are no more.
+We only have their successors.
+Are you willing to be one of these successors?

 The Kingdom of God is at hand.
 Who will proclaim it?